maxfarrell/bat_rodent_inoculations/README.md

-# Limited evidence for unique viral tolerance in bats
+# Experimental infections reveal unexceptional viral tolerance in bats

-Data and code to reproduce the analyses in "Limited evidence for unique viral tolerance in bats"
+Data and code to reproduce the analyses in "Experimental infections reveal unexceptional viral tolerance in bats"

 ## Package Management